NickSagan/Simbirsoft-Dairy/README.md

 # Simbirsoft Dairy

+A beautiful diary in which you can add tasks and share them with friends.
 I made this project as a test task from SimbirSoft company, but also to practice using CalendarKit, fetching and decoding JSON data, applying day\night appearance.

 # This project contains